codedthinking/eventstudy/README.md

 # Authors
-- Miklós Koren (Central European University), *maintainer*
+- Miklós Koren (Central European University, https://koren.mk), *maintainer*

 # License and Citation
 You are free to use this package under the terms of its [license](LICENSE).
-If you use it, please cite *both* the original article and the software package in your work:
+If you use it, please the software package in your work:

 - Koren, Miklós.
 2024.
-"EVENTSTUDY: Correct Event Study After XTHDIDREGRESS. [software]" Available at https://github.com/codedthinking/eventstudy.
+"EVENTBASELINE: Correct Event Study After XTHDIDREGRESS. [software]" Available at https://github.com/codedthinking/eventstudy.